dossma/TrussOptimization/README.md

 # TrussOptimization
-Weight optimization of a truss structure via evolution strategy
+Weight optimization of a truss structure via evolution strategy.

 ## Motivation
 Truss structures have a weight for which its weight optimal design is not intuitively to determine.
 This optimization procedure can find the optimal design for minimal weight.